 Cost Per Lead (CPL): Ad spend divided by leads.

 Tracking these metrics and then making adjustments to your ad campaign is key to finding success with LinkedIn advertising.
 You can edit ads, adjust your budget and refine your targeting for better results.

 Tracking Clicks to your Website

 Good data insights come from proper data tracking.
-To track clicks to your website, make sure to add your ad's link with UTM parameters attached.
+To track clicks to your website, make sure to add your ad's link with the UTM parameters attached.
 UTM parameters are five tags you can add to the end of the URLs in your marketing efforts, allowing analytics software to track information to that specific landing page destination.
 These are particularly useful when determining which channels are most successful in driving site traffic or testing different ad creative.
 The five UTM tags are:

 - Source: Used to show which platform the visitor came from.

 - Medium: Used to show which marketing channels brought the visitor to your site such as email, social, or cost-per-click.